janmarthedal/janmr.com/_posts/2009-08-20-implementing-multiple-precision-arithmetic-part-2.markdown

 excerpt: !
 "This article is a follow-up to part 1 where multiple-precision addition, subtraction, and multiplication for non-negative integers was discussed.
 This article deals with division.
-Again, the theoretic foundation is based on Section&nbsp;4.3.1, *The Classical Algorithms*, of The Art of Computer Programming, Volume&nbsp;2, by Donald E. Knuth."
+Again, the theoretic foundation is based on Section 4.3.1, The Classical Algorithms, of The Art of Computer Programming, Volume 2, by Donald E. Knuth."
 date: 2009-08-20 10:31:30.000000000 +02:00
 categories:
 - programming